lsuastegui/xworm-config-extractor-yara/output/xworm_v31_analysis_report.md

 ## Overview

-Commodity Remote Access Trojans (RATs) remain one of the most prevalent threats in real-world environments.
-Among them, **XWorm** has gained widespread adoption due to its accessibility, builder availability, and extensive feature set.
+**XWorm** is a widely used Remote Access Trojan (RAT) that has been actively observed in campaigns since at least 2022.
+It is commonly distributed through phishing emails and multi-stage loaders, and is frequently sold or shared in underground forums, making it accessible to a broad range of threat actors.

-Written in VB.NET, XWorm provides operators with capabilities such as:
+Written in VB.NET, XWorm provides operators with a full set of remote control capabilities:

 - Remote command execution
 - Keylogging and activity monitoring